-For ethanol, malonaldehyde, and benzene calculations reported in Section~IV, we adjusted the MCMC sample count such that the error bar of the per-iteration VMC energy estimate was 5.0 mHa and performed 100 iterations of VMC optimization.
-As in Section~III, only the Jastrow factor was optimized and \verb|devmax| was confirmed for all parameters.
+For ethanol, malonaldehyde, and benzene calculations reported in Sec.~\ref{sec:application}, we adjusted the MCMC sample count such that the error bar of the per-iteration VMC energy estimate was 5.0 mHa and performed 100 iterations of VMC optimization.
+As in Sec.~\ref{sec:validation}, only the Jastrow factor was optimized and \verb|devmax| was confirmed for all parameters.
 We used \verb|tpar|=0.35 and \verb|parr|=0.001.
 After optimization, energies, forces, and the parameter gradients were recomputed by MCMC in separate runs.
-For the energy and force runs, the MCMC steps was tuned so that the error bar of the energy estimate was 0.1 mHa, leading to force uncertainties of a similar magnitude.
-For the parameter-gradient runs, the total pre-blocking MCMC steps was set to $ N_{\mathrm{sample}} = n_{\mathrm{chain}}\times n_{\mathrm{samples\_per\_chain}} = 128 \times 50{,}000 = 6{,}400{,}000. $ For the calculations in Section~IV, we did not evaluate the error bar of the force-correction term, because the reported RMSE values were computed from the mean values only.
+For the energy and force runs, the number of MCMC steps was tuned so that the error bar of the energy estimate was 0.1 mHa, leading to force uncertainties of a similar magnitude.
+For the parameter-gradient runs, the total number of the pre-blocking MCMC steps was set to $ N_{\mathrm{sample}} = n_{\mathrm{chain}}\times n_{\mathrm{samples\_per\_chain}} = 128 \times 50{,}000 = 6{,}400{,}000. $ For the calculations in Sec.~\ref{sec:application}, we did not evaluate the error bar of the force-correction term.